itfanr/ros2-wiki/Windows-Install-Binary.md

 Since you are using a precompiled ROS version, we have to tell it where to find the OpenCV libraries.
 Assuming you were extracting OpenCV to `c:\dev\` you have to extend the `PATH` variable to `c:\dev\opencv-2.4.11-win-vs2015-x64\build\x64\vc14\bin`

 ### Install dependencies
-In order to install the packages for the robot state publisher correctly, you need to install a few external dependencies.
-In order to ease the manual installation process, we provide the necessary chocolatey packages.
+There are a few dependencies not available in the Chocolatey package database.
+In order to ease the manual installation process, we provide the necessary Chocolatey packages.

 Please download these packages from [this](https://github.com/ros2/choco-packages/releases/latest) GitHub repository.
  * asio.1.10.6.nupkg